usnistgov/800-63-3/sp800-63b/sec6_lifecycle.md

 The CSP SHOULD send a notification of the event to the subscriber; this MAY be the same notice as is required as part of the proofing process.

+Replacement of a lost (forgotten) memorized secret is problematic because it is very common.
+Additional "backup" memorized secrets do not mitigate this because they are at least as likely to also have been forgotten.
+If a biometric is bound to the account, the biometric and associated physical authenticator SHOULD be used to establish a new memorized secret.

+As an alternative to the above re-proofing process when there is no biometric bound to the account, the CSP may bind a new memorized secret with authentication using two physical authenticators provided that a notification is made to one of the subscriber's addresses of record.
+The notice SHALL contain instructions for the subscriber to cancel the activation of the new authenticator in the event of mis-issuance (e.g., if both authenticators were stolen).
+The CSP SHOULD delay activation of the new memorized secret to allow for delivery time and reasonable notice to the subscriber, particularly if notice is provided by postal mail.

 #### 6.1.3.
 Binding to a Subscriber-provided Authenticator

 A subscriber MAY already possess authenticators suitable for authentication at a particular AAL.
 For example, he or she MAY have a two-factor authenticator from a social network provider, considered AAL2 and IAL1, and would like to use those credentials at an RP that requires IAL2.